A Legacy of Service, Hope for the Future

-This will ensure things like much needed equipment and infrastructure at VA medical facilities is in place and during government shut downs that pension and disability checks do not stop flowing to those who’ve sacrificed for our nation.
+We have busy times ahead, as we continue the fight for passage of the Putting Veterans Funding First Act.
+This will ensure that much-needed equipment and infrastructure at VA medical facilities is available and, in the event of another government shutdown, that pension and disability compensation will not be stopped for those who’ve sacrificed for our nation.

 DAV knows our partners at the VA operate the largest health care system in the country and offer some of the finest health care in the world.
 We know they have our veterans’ best interests at heart, although the actions of a few individuals have made it a challenging year for our partners at the VA.

 The bottom line is that you can’t effectively run any organization with inadequate funding, and DAV will continue to advocate before Congress to fully fund the VA so it can provide quality health care to our men and women who served.
 They deserve nothing less.

 I’m also proud to say I plan to keep moving forward with our mission to respond to the unique care and health issues of women veterans.
 Not very long ago, the word “veteran” was a purely masculine term.
 It’s not that way anymore.
 Our female soldiers, sailors, airmen, Marines and coast

 guardsmen are serving in the same dangerous areas as their brothers-in-arms.
 And many come home with visible or nonvisible injuries that alter their lives forever.

 We have many fights ahead of us, but none of us has ever backed away from a fight we’ve been called to while wearing the nation’s uniform.
 Now I urge you to stand with DAV in the battles we face in the year ahead.